South Ural State University: Chelyabinsk Polytechnic Institute – since 1951

-University — since 1990
+University – since 1990

 In 1990, Chelyabinsk Polytechnic Institute, named after Lenin's Komsomol, was renamed into Chelyabinsk State Technical University (CSTU).
 The university started developing liberal arts specialties, departments, and faculties.
 In 1997, CSTU was renamed into South Ural State University and transformed from an engineering university into a classic one.

-In 2001—04, the university's main building got two storeys, a tower and a steeple covered in gold-simulating titanium nitride, additionally constructed in correspondence with its initial “Stalinist” engineering project.
+In 2001—04, the university's main building got an additional two storeys, a tower and a steeple covered in gold-simulating titanium nitride, built in correspondence with its initial Stalinist architectural design (see Moscow's "Seven Sisters").

 In April 2010, SUSU became one of Russia's 15 higher education institutions which were given a status of National Research University.

 In 2015, the university was included in a number of universities taking part in Project 5-100, targeted at enhancement of competitiveness of Russia's leading universities at the global market of educational services.
 In 2018, South Ural State University for the first time in its history was included into the ranking of the world’s best universities drawn by Quacquarelli Symonds (QS) consulting company from Great Britain.
 In 2019, SUSU entered the THE World University Rankings-2020 from the Times Higher Education Rating Agency for the first time.